Abena Motaboli

-With a strong commitment to social justice work in the South and West sides of Chicago and being an immigrant, her artwork explores themes of displacement, immigration, the African diaspora and more.
-Central to her values is Ubuntu - our shared connection to land , each other, and this place we call home and she invites her audeinece to experience spaces to contemplate through installation, abstract work, or through vivid bright colors in mural work.
+With a strong commitment to social and environmental justice work in the Chicago Land area and being an immigrant, her artwork explores themes of belonging, interconnectedness, and more.
+Central to her values is Ubuntu - our shared connection to land , each other, and this place we call home and she invites her audience to experience spaces to contemplate through installation, abstract work, or through vivid bright colors in mural work.

 She has exhibited her work in solo and group exhibits such as Confluence at Heaven Gallery - Chicago, The Other Art Fair Chicago, SOFA, Chicago, Bhavan Gallery - based in London, Woman Made Gallery - Chicago, DIFFA Pop-Up Gold Coast Gallery, and Aqua Art Miami to name a few.
 Her work is also placed in private collections throughout the U.S. Motaboli also has a few poems published with Northeastern Illinois University’s annual SEEDS Literary and Visual Arts Journal.